 To apply for an endorsement to work in South Africa, the foreign spouse or life partner must have a job offer.
-This job offer must be in the form of a valid contract of employment.
-The contract must be included in the application.
+A formal job offer or employment contract would need to be included in the application.

-Unlike with some South African work visas, there is no need for the employer to prove that they could not recruit a South African.
+Unlike with some South African work visas, there is no need for the employer to advertise and prove that they could not recruit a South African local.
 This is normally a major obstacle for foreigners looking for work in South Africa.

 Other requirements of South African work visas also fall away.
-This makes living and working in South Africa much easier for spouses and life partners:
+This makes living and working in South Africa much easier for spouses and life partners as a result of:

 - The foreign spouse or life partner does not have to demonstrate prescribed qualification levels or years of experience.

-- There is no restriction in terms what role the foreign spouse or life partner may take up.
+- There is no restriction in terms of the type of role the foreign spouse or life partner may take up.

-For more information on living and working in South Africa, speak to us
+For more information on living and working in South Africa, contact us!

 Intergate can provide guidance on preparing endorsement applications, so feel free to contact us for assistance.
 The same goes for any other questions around living and working in South Africa on a spousal or life partner visa.